MARILYN MONROE (Dave, mandolin; Brian. guitar; John. autoharp; Lorna, vocal)

 RIGHTS OF MAN (Dave, fiddle: John, banjo; Brian, guitar)

-Although this is a traditional tune, it has become identified with the progressive movement in contemporary folk song, in that David Swarbrick has introduced it at many CND and Civil Rights concerts and events.
+Although this a traditional tune, it has become identified with the progressive movement in contemporary folk song, in that David Swarbrick has introduced it at many CND and Civil Rights concerts and events.

 LIVERPOOL LULLABY (John, banjo; Lorna, vocal)